 While there’s a wide selection of truly wireless earbuds on the market today, none is quite like the Bose Sleepbuds II.
 They are designed specifically to help you enjoy a deep, restful night’s sleep by making sound and playing soothing sounds in your ears that help lull you to slumber.

 As the name implies, the Sleepbuds II are the second iteration of the product.
 The first had a faulty battery that led to Bose eventually issuing a recall for them.
-But Bose has solved the issue and released these new buds to accomplish what the company originally set out to do.
+There was a secondary issue discovered with the charging case after the initial release, but Bose has since rectified that as well.
+Bottom line: Bose solved the issues and released these new buds to accomplish what the company originally set out to do.

 Do they work and are they worth buying?
 I was excited to try these out because I often have trouble falling asleep.
 As a daily Fitbit wearer, I am also obsessed with checking my sleep data in the app every morning to see not only how many total hours of sleep I get each night but also the quality of sleep, which my Versa 2 smartwatch breaks down by light, deep, and REM.
 It also provides a Sleep Score.
 Being able to track these details about my sleep could provide some meaningful insight into whether or not wearing the Sleepbuds actually made a difference.